pocketconfidant/oqapi-docs/docs/Getting-started.md

 ## Prerequisites

+> Request access by writitng us about your use-case at [oqapi@questioning.ai](mailto:oqapi@questioning.ai)

 -   You have an application exposed to Internet able to make POST request to a third-party APIs
 -   Your application works with conversational data
--   You have obtained the valid API `oqapi-subscription-key` to access OQAPI
+-   You have obtained the valid API Subscription Key `oqapi-subscription-key` to access OQAPI.

 ## Integrating-OQAPI